 50. The New York Times: “All the news that’s fit to print.”

-As many slogans, The New York Times’s slogan has many different meanings behind it.
-It explains that this newspapers only prints real newsworthy stories.
+As many famous advertising slogans, The New York Times’s slogan has many different meanings behind it.
+It explains that these newspapers only print real newsworthy stories which are a direct result of their hard hitting brand awareness campaign.
 But, the NY Times is also one of the largest, thickest papers in the nation, so it’s also a play on words, saying that it tries to fit in all the news.
+Proving that not only companies with slogans but news organizations with slogans can get ahead.